LindseyB/blog/posts/2012-02-06-tmux-configuration-for-great-good.md

 ## .bash_profile

-To have 256 colors, we need to set the TERM variable to xterm-256color by adding an export to our bash_profile.
+To have 256 colors, we need to set the TERM variable to xterm-256color by adding an export to our bashrc.
 Put this line at the end:

     export TERM=xterm-256color

-If you don't want to do that for some reason, then we can just alias the tmux command to set that variable:
+Alternatively, (if you don't want to do that for some reason) we can just alias the tmux command to set that variable only for tmux:

     alias tmux='TERM=xterm-256color tmux'

+Now, to support 256 colors **within** tmux, we add the following line to the end of our bashrc:

+    # for tmux: export 256color
+    [ -n "$TMUX" ] && export TERM=screen-256color

 ## .tmux.conf